Venice Film Festival Signs Gender-Parity Pledge

 “If the Venice festival is an example of toxic masculinity because they have just one film by a woman in competition, then I don’t understand why a festival that instead has two should not be considered toxic,” he said in an interview.
 “In that case, all we would have to do is have three women in competition next year and the problem would be solved.
 This would be ridiculous!”

 Negotiations over the pledge were complicated by the fact that La Biennale is a multidisciplinary organization extending to other arts beyond film, such as architecture and dance.
-The protocol signed Friday applies to those sectors also.
+The protocol signed Friday applies to those sectors as well.

 “We are an institution that operates in many cultural fields, and the film festival is just one of them,” Baratta told Variety.